-Already this year, 24 kids have died, and every single one of these deaths was preventable.
-I’m positive that if you were to ask these grieving parents if they ever thought something like this could happen to them, they’d have answered with a resounding “no”.
-(This obviously doesn’t not pertain to the small portion of vile people who do this with the intention of murdering their kid.
+On average, 37 kids in the US die every year from heat stroke.
+Every single one of these deaths are preventable.
+I’m positive that if you were to ask these grieving parents if they ever thought something like this could happen to them, they’d have answered with a resounding “no.” (This obviously doesn’t not pertain to the small portion of vile people who do this with the intention of murdering their kid.
 There’s a special circle in hell for folks like that.)

-Saying “that would never happen to me” may make you feel better about the situation, but in no way does it serve as a reliable precaution to take in order to keep something like this from actually happening.
+Saying “that would never happen to me” may make you feel better about the situation, but in no way does it serve as a reliable precaution that will keep something like this from actually happening.

 We take precautions to keep other tragic accidents from harming our kids.

-We buy baby gates to keep them from falling down the stairs.
-We install locks on the windows to keep them from being opened too far, and posing a falling risk.
+We buy baby gates to keep them from tumbling down the stairs.
+We install locks on the windows to keep them from posing a fall risk.
 We put outlet covers on our electrical sockets and lower the temperature of our water heaters.
-We secure our dressers and bookshelves from being toppled over, yet when it comes to the very real possibility of mistakenly leaving your kid in the car, many simply believe no preventative measures must be taken because “that would never happen to me.”
+We secure our dressers and bookshelves from being toppled over.
+Yet when it comes to the very real possibility of mistakenly leaving your kid in the car, many simply believe no preventative measures must be taken, because “that would never happen to me.”

-So far this year, the lives of 24 kids have been cut short, and we are left wondering how such a thing could happen.
+The lives of 42 kids were cut short in 2017, and we are left wondering how such a thing could happen.